Frikster/Sloth/README.md

   }
 ```

 * Our rails ChatMessage controller will recieve the data sent to the open connection.
 ActionCable will then update the client instantly once the controller completes creating a new message.
 To upload to our S3 bucket we encapsulate our image file in a formData object and process it via an ajax request.
+As soon as the client receives the newly created image url the message_list component re-renders and scrolls the new image into view.

 ```javascript
   handleSendEvent(event) {